Two brothers and their two friends were hunting for Moose off the Alaska Highway at Mile 91.

 The group returned to the camp site the same night and all three actively related the evenings events to John O. Doe’s brother, but after a nights sleep John O. Doe’s companions said that they could not remember anything except seeing a few lights.

-John O. Doe has not been back to the area since but intends to return with the same truck he was driving when he had his dramatic encounter years ago.
+John O. Doe has not been back to the area since but intends to return with the same truck he was driving when he had his dramatic encounter more than seventeen years ago.